 The major goals of our programs are to develop exceptional independent investigators equipped with the knowledge and motivation necessary to address critical questions relating to the epidemiology, natural history, pathogenesis, and therapy of neuroimmunology and neurological infectious disease.

-The multidisciplinary organization of the training program guarantees each trainee exposure to current scientific issues and research approaches used in the study of neurological infectious diseases.
+The multidisciplinary organization of the training program guarantees each trainee exposure to current scientific issues and research approaches used in the study of immune disorders and neurological infectious diseases.
 This is accomplished through a highly collaborative faculty network, formal research seminars, and informal presentations of work-in-progress, journal reviews, and didactic lectures.
-These intellectually stimulating experiences encourage the utilization of expertise across disciplines and facilitate collaborative thinking, leading to the development of productive scientific careers in either clinical or basic science research in neurological infectious diseases.
+These intellectually stimulating experiences encourage the utilization of expertise across disciplines and facilitate collaborative thinking, leading to the development of productive scientific careers in either clinical and/or basic science research.

-They will also have the opportunity to participate active clinical research nationally as well as international research programs in neuroinfectious diseases in Africa and Asia.
-The research program consists of didactic courses in biostatistics, bioethics, clinical trial design, grant writing workshop, neuroimmunology and neurovirology.
+Fellows will also have the opportunity to participate active clinical research nationally as well as international research programs in neuroinfectious diseases in Africa and Asia, if available.
+The research training program consists of didactic courses in biostatistics, bioethics, clinical trial design, grant writing workshops, neuroimmunology and neurovirology.
 Those courses are offered through the Johns Hopkins School of Medicine and Johns Hopkins Bloomberg School of Public Health.

-To learn more about the Johns Hopkins Department of Neurology Neuroimmunology and Neuroinfectious Disease Fellowship, please contact the Program Administrator:
+To learn more about the Johns Hopkins Department of Neurology Neuroimmunology and Neuroinfectious Disease Fellowship Program, please contact the Program Administrator:

 Heather Thomas, M.B.A.